miguelpaz/miguelpaz.github.io/_posts/2016-06-05-cartodb-basics.md

 - Tutorials
 ---

-Making maps is one of the coolest things in data journalism.
-It is really a good way to visualize data about places, geographic patterns, show change over time and obviosuly when a story is completely based on geography.
+Maps are a good way to visualize data about places, geographic patterns, show change over time and obviosuly when a story is completely based on geography.

 You can use Maps to show comparisons, proportions, relationships, hierarchy, parts to a whole, distribution of elements, patterns and [more](http://www.ericson.net/content/2011/06/mapping-the-news/).
 Always beware, as Matthew Ericson writes in ["When Maps Shouldn't be Maps"](http://www.ericson.net/content/2011/10/when-maps-shouldnt-be-maps/): that just because something can be map it does not mean it should be mapped.
 Avoid creating maps “when the interesting patterns aren’t geographic patterns” and “when the geographic data is more effective for analysis”.